Redshift evolution of the X-ray and UV luminosity relation of quasars: calibrated results from SNe Ia: Conclusions

 Quasars are interesting potential standard candles since they would probe redshifts beyond those accessible by SNe Ia.
 However, there is a significant tension between the quasar calibration parameters if we consider the high-redshift quasars and low-redshift quasars separately.
 Therefore, we propose a case where the quasar calibration parameters evolve with redshift following $\gamma = \gamma_0+\gamma_1(1+z)$ and $\beta=\beta_0+\beta_1(1+z)$.
 The quasar sample is then calibrated in a cosmological-model-independent way by using the unanchored luminosity distances $D_{\rm{L}}H_0$ reconstructed from the Pantheon+ SNe Ia data with GP regression.

 Our results for the case where the quasar calibration parameters do not evolve with redshift, show that there is about a 4$\sigma$ tension between the quasar parameters $\gamma$ and $\beta$ when fitting the low-redshift quasar sample and the high-redshift quasar sample.
-In contrast, the case where the quasar calibration parameters are allowed to evolve with redshift, shows that the quasar calibration parameters are consistent at the 1$\sigma$ level.
+In contrast, the case where the quasar calibration parameters are allowed to evolve with redshift, shows that the quasar calibration parameters are consistent at the 2$\sigma$ level.

-While the uncertainties of the quasar calibration parameters do become larger due to the increased number of quasar calibration parameters, the internal inconsistency in the data is removed which can make it a more reliable source of information for reconstruction of the expansion history of the Universe.
+{Although the uncertainties associated with the quasar calibration parameters increase due to the greater number of these parameters, the internal inconsistencies within the data are resolved.
+Further, the high-redshift and full samples prefer values of the extended parameters $\gamma_1$, $\beta_1$ different than 0, indicating the restored consistency of the high-redshift and low-redshift sub-samples is due to these evolution parameters and not simply due to increased uncertainties.
+While the tension between the high-redshift and low-redshift subsamples are mitigated by employing a conservative cut on quasars at redshift less than 0.7, the high-redshift subsample alone still prefers evolution in the quasar parameters.
+These considerations are detailed in the Appendix. }

 In conclusion, quasars could probe the Universe's expansion history at redshifts beyond those probed by SNe Ia, if they can be calibrated accurately.
 We have shown that quasars are still sensitive probes of the Universe's expansion history even allowing for more complicated but empirically-driven extensions to the quasars' calibration relationship.
-This might, in principle, motivate some theoretical studies to discover a more accurate and physically motivated relationship for quasars' UV and X-ray luminosities.
+This might, in principle, motivate some theoretical studies to discover a more accurate and physically motivated relationship for quasars' UV and X-ray luminosities. {We hope future surveys with more accurate observations would be able to tell us if there is redshift evolution for quasar UV and X-ray relationship and thus make quasar sample a much more reliable cosmic probe. }

-We will investigate the cosmological implications of using this new quasar calibration relation in future work.
+After excluding quasars with a redshift below $0.7$, the remaining sample comprises 1669 quasars exhibiting redshift range overlap with SNe Ia.
+This quasar sample is further stratified into two sub-samples: a low-redshift group consisting of 834 quasars, and a high-redshift group consisting of 835 quasars.
+Calibration is performed using $D_LH_0$, reconstructed from SNe Ia utilizing GP as outlined in Section~\ref{sec:cali}.
+The results of this calibration are presented in Figure~\ref{fig:NoEvolcon} and Table~\ref{tab:res_gbd_conser}.